The 7 Best Moraine Lake Hikes

 Beyond Eiffel Lake, the hiking trail continues through the remnants of an old rock slide, but now you’ll occasionally have to navigate through a few sets of larger boulders which block the trail.

-man hiking through Larches along Wenkchemna Pass hiking trail in the Moraine Lake area of Banff National Park
+Dan Brewer, from the Travel Banff Canada blog, hikes through Larches along Wenkchemna Pass hiking trail in the Moraine Lake area of Banff National Park.

 If you look up, you’ll see the massive rock wall, which was once home to all the boulders now surrounding your feet.
 Due to the harsh conditions, there are very few trees left between Eiffel Lake and Wenkchemna Pass.
 A few hearty larch trees grow here, but they are pretty tiny.

 Don’t forget to stop and enjoy the amazing views of the Valley of the Ten Peaks looking back towards Moraine Lake.
-You’ll notice a large, vertical glacier running the down one of the peaks.
-It made some incredible cracking noises on our last hike to Wenkchemna Pass.
+You’ll notice a large, vertical glacier running down one of the peaks.
+It made some incredible cracking noises on our most recent hike to Wenkchemna Pass.

 As you near the bottom of Wenkchemna Pass, you’ll walk through an incredible meadow filled with boulders scattered around delicate alpine plants and flowers.

-Trail from Eiffel Lake to Wenkchemna Pass in Banff
+The hiking trail from Eiffel Lake to Wenkchemna Pass in Banff.

 The final few hundred meters of the Wenkchemna Pass trail require a bit of scrambling through much larger rocks.
 Again, cairns lead the way to the top.